 Mysłowice: a Jewish past

 According to Virtual Shtetl, the population of Mysłowice in 1910 was around 18,000; around 488 (2.7%) of these were Jews.
 By 1921 this had dropped to 463 Jews living in the town.
-By 1939 the total population was just over 20,000, 162 (0.8%) of whom were Jews – one of whom was my great uncle Kurt, another was great aunt Frieda, and two more were their young daughters, Ruth and Ilse Bloch.
+By 1939 the total population was just over 20,000, 162 (0.8%) of whom were Jews.
+Onewas my great uncle Kurt, another was great aunt Frieda, and two more were their young daughters, Ruth and Ilse Bloch.

-Mysłowice is a town in Silesia that is located about 15 minutes by car from the large industrial city of Katowice.
+Mysłowice is a town in Silesia located about 15 minutes by car from the large industrial city of Katowice.

 According to Virtual Shtetl (which provides an excellent short history of Jewish communities in Mysłowice over the centuries), a town has been here since at least the 1200s.
 By 1742 it was part of the Prussian empire.
 It grew considerably with the industrial and agricultural development that occurred throughout most of Silesia in the nineteenth century.
 In 1921 it was incorporated into Poland, and at the start of the Second World War it was occupied by the German Army, in 1939.
 During the war, some labour camps were built here, as was one of the many sub-camps of Auschwitz.

 After Mysłowice became part of Poland, Jewish emigration to Germany increased – hence the drop in numbers over this time.
-When the German Army invaded Poland in September 1939, they destroyed the synagogue, which had not been obliterated during the November 1938 terror, or pogrom, because it was not at that time part of Germany, where hundreds of synagogues had been destroyed over a few days during the previous autumn.
+When the German Army invaded Poland in September 1939, they destroyed the synagogue, which had not been obliterated during the events of November 1938 because it was not at that time part of Germany, where hundreds of synagogues had been destroyed over a few days during the previous autumn.

-At the start of the 1940s, the intention was to exterminate Jews and to forcibly move Poles ‘to the East’ in order to make space for ‘Aryan’ lebensraum; many people from both these groups were forced into slave labour in industry and agriculture.
+At the start of the 1940s, the intention was to exterminate Jews and to forcibly move Poles ‘to the East’ in order to make space for ‘Aryan’ lebensraum (living space); many people from both these groups were forced into slave labour in industry and agriculture.

-One of the first areas affected was Silesia.
+Silesia was one of the first regions affected.
 Initially, the German invaders established ghettos here; in 1940, the largest of these were in Będzin and Sosnowiec.
 Chrzanów / Krenau was the next town down the road from Sosnowiec out of Mysłowice, and from all these areas a vast amount of slave labour was provided.
 As part of this plan, Jews were also deported from Mysłowice to the Krenau ghetto.
 According to Małgosia, they were driven out to Sosnowiec and Chrzanów over the bridge located just around the corner from where my aunt and uncle lived.

 There were three synagogues in Mysłowice, the remains of which are shown in the photographs below.
 None has a plaque of remembrance that we could see on our visit in 2016.